 - 1. Shut off the fuel supply to the generator. - 2.
-Bleed the fuel system to reduce the fuel pressure to zero.
-See 4.6 How to Bleed the Fuel System. - 3.
+Bleed the fuel system pressure using the gauge system described in section 4.6 step 2. - 3.
 Unscrew the fuel bowl from the housing and pull the filter element down and off.
-Use care to catch any fuel that may be present. - 4.
+Use care to catch any fuel that may be present.
+Be prepared to capture spills and overflow. - 4.
 Replace the two sealing O-rings.
 Install the new filter element, thread on the fuel bowl, and tighten by hand. - 5.
-Open the fuel supply to the generator and start the unit. - 6.
-Verify that no leaks exist. - 7.
-Bleed the fuel system again (repeat Step 2) to remove trapped air from the system.
+Prime the fuel system again (repeat Step 2) to remove trapped air from the system - 6.
+Open the fuel supply to the generator and start the unit. - 7.
+Start the unit to verify no leaks exist.

-5.2.5 DC Auxiliary Power Adapter
+5.2.5 DC Auxiliary Power Adapter (Optional)